premake/premake-core/website/docs/flags.md

 ### Availability ###

-Flags are currently available in Premake 5.0 beta3, but are considered deprecated.
-Future releases will be deprecating and removing all flags in favor of dedicated APIs.
+Flags are deprecated as of 5.0.0-beta8 in favor of dedicated APIs.

 ### Examples ###